rushilma/thesis/2-algorithms.typ

   A _(randomized) algorithm_ is a measurable function $alg :(g,omega) mapsto x^* in Sigma^N$, where $omega in Omega_N$ is an independent random variable.
 Such an $alg$ is _deterministic_ if it does not depend on $omega$.
 ] <def_algorithm>

+// TODO: rephrase this paragraph
 In practice, we want to consider $RR^N$-valued algorithms as opposed to $Sigma_N$-valued ones to avoid the resulting restrictions on the component functions.
 These can then be converted to $Sigma_N$-valued algorithms by some rounding procedure.
-We discuss the necessary extensions to handling this rounding in (section ???).
+We discuss the necessary extensions to handling this rounding in @section_rounding.

 #definition[
   A _polynomial algorithm_ is an algorithm $alg(g,omega)$ where each coordinate of $alg(g,omega)$ is given by a polynomial in the $N$ entries of $g$.
 If $alg$ is a polynomial algorithm, we say it has degree $D$ if each coordinate has degree at most $D$ (with at least one equality).
 ]

-We can broaden the notion of polynomial algorithms (with their obvious notion of degree) to algorithms with a well-defined notion of Efron-Stein degree:
+We can broaden the notion of polynomial algorithms (with their obvious notion of degree) to algorithms with a well-defined notion of coordinate degree:

 #definition[
   Suppose an algorithm $alg(g,omega)$ is such that each coordinate of $alg(-,omega)$ is in $L2iid$.
-Then, the _Efron-Stein degree_ of $alg$ is the maximum Efron-Stein degree of each of its coordinate functions.
+Then, the _coordinate degree_ of $alg$ is the maximum coordinate degree of each of its coordinate functions.
 ]

 By the low degree heuristic, these algorithms can be interpreted as a proxy for time $N^D$-algorithms, unlike classes based off of their stability properties, such as Lipschitz/Hölder continuous algorithms.
 Yet in addition to this interpretability, these algorithms also have accessible stability bounds: